vallafederico/w.ob.vcore/README.md

 (WIP)

 - [ ] (AE, needs icon first) Image on this one can be the TIME100 badge (you can see what it looks like on metajuice.com; I'll try to find it but our graphic designer is off until Jan 4 so it may need to be plugged in after he's back

-- [ ] (NEEDS GRAPHIC DESIGN) For the top left VCORE logo, can we replace the asterisk mark with a 2D version of the token image?
-(The one that buyers/sellers will see on an exchange.)
-Ideally this would be a 2D/straight on version of the new revamped 3D gold coin on the site with a black VCORE symbol in the center.
-Also if we can bold the VCORE name.

 - [ ] (CHOICE) For the data cards in general, any thoughts with font style/size/color to make the longer text key pop with the critical information?
 Maybe making some of the key points in the longer text bolded or a gold color to highlight them?
 Curious on thoughts for this, and I know a lot of these tweaks we can do with the editor. -> My pick would be bolding / use the gold (at this point we're beginning to use it in more than an accent place so might actually fit)